M66B/FairEmail/README.md

 * [Play store](https://play.google.com/apps/testing/eu.faircode.email) (test)

 The GitHub version is being updated more often than the Play store version.
-The GitHub version will automatically notify you of any updates.
+The GitHub release will automatically check for updates on GitHub.
+You can turn this off in the miscellaneous settings.

 Certificate fingerprints: